gordian-jklapacz/ansible-collection-mac/roles/dock/README.md

             pos: 3

       roles:
-        - geerlingguy.mac.homebrew
+        - gordian-jklapacz.mac.homebrew
-        - geerlingguy.mac.dock
+        - gordian-jklapacz.mac.dock
 ```

-See the [Mac Development Ansible Playbook](https://github.com/geerlingguy/mac-dev-playbook) for an example of this role's usage.
+See the [Mac Development Ansible Playbook](https://github.com/gordian-jklapacz/mac-dev-playbook) for an example of this role's usage.

 ## License